LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Introduction

 \section{Introduction}

-Fuzz testing, also known as fuzzing, is an automated software testing technique that generates test seeds to discover vulnerabilities in the target programs or applications.
-In the past few years, greybox fuzzing has drawn much attention because of its effectiveness in discovering new vulnerabilities in many programs.
+Fuzz testing, also known as fuzzing, is an automated software testing technique that generates test seeds to discover vulnerabilities in the target software applications.
+In recent years, greybox fuzzing has drawn much attention because of its effectiveness in discovering new vulnerabilities in many programs.
 As software systems continue to grow in complexity and evolve at an accelerated pace, the need for adapted test inputs has become increasingly important.
-Randomized mutation~\cite{fioraldi2020afl++} has achieved a lot, but they reached a bottleneck in which traditional greybox fuzzers struggle to effectively generate structured data.
+While bit-level randomized mutation~\cite{afl,fioraldi2020afl++,honggfuzz,lyu2019mopt,lemieux2018fairfuzz} has achieved a lot, they reached a bottleneck in which traditional greybox fuzzers struggle to effectively generate structured data.

-General-purpose greybox fuzzers employ bit-level mutation with high throughput.
+General-purpose greybox fuzzers employ high-throughput bit-level mutation.
 AFL++~\cite{fioraldi2020afl++}, one of the state-of-the-art greybox fuzzers, combines multiple mutation strategies and scheduling strategies, leading fuzzing to a new level.
-However, when dealing with applications that require structured input, blind random bit-level mutation can be problematic.
-Such mutations often disrupt the integrity of data formats, resulting in inefficient seeds.
-As a result, converging to a high and stable coverage to reach bugs takes a very long time.
+However, when fuzzing applications that require structured input, blind random bit-level mutation can be problematic.
+Such mutations often disrupt the integrity of data formats, resulting in inefficient exploration of the input space.
+As a result, converging to a high and stable coverage and reaching bugs is time-consuming.
+To accelerate this process, honggfuzz~\cite{honggfuzz} shares the file corpus across multi-process and multi-thread execution to boost throughput.
+However, the effectiveness of merely increasing throughput and adding new random mutations is limited, since the bottleneck is caused by the complex constraints when handling structured seeds.
+AFL++ and honggfuzz require excessive attempts to generate valid structured inputs.
+Therefore, structural awareness of the test seeds is the key to success in fuzzing such software.
+To generate structured binary seeds, specialized fuzzers use predefined grammars.
+Gramatron~\cite{srivastava2021gramatron} restructures the grammar to enable unbiased sampling from the input state space and permits more aggressive mutation operations.
+Moreover, it combines search-based testing to co-evolve the test case generation.
+However, it requires additional specifications in pre-defined Chomsky Normal Form~\cite{chomsky1959certain} and Greibach Normal Form~\cite{greibach1965new} to construct grammar automata.
+NAUTILUS~\cite{aschermann2019nautilus} employs grammar-aware mutation operators to probe deep program paths and reveal complex bugs, while GRIMOIRE~\cite{srivastava2021gramatron} synthesizes input structures to discover bugs in grammar-based formats.

-Therefore, to speed up this process, honggfuzz~\cite{honggfuzz} proposes to share the file corpus to enable fuzzer to run on multiprocess and multithreaded to improve the throughput to generate more test cases in a limited time.
-However, naively increasing the throughput and adding more random mutation strategies can create a bottleneck when mutating structured seeds because of the complex structure requirement.
-AFL++ and honggfuzz need an excessive number of attempts to mutate valid structured seed.
-On the other hand, using randomized strategies, fuzzers demonstrate unstable results.
-To mitigate such uncertainty, evaluating fuzz testing requires repeated trials for fair comparison.
-Nevertheless, real-world bugs are scarce, and even ten repeated trials cannot ensure bug detection.